 The Early Years

 Local historians tell us that there are references to Baptist nonconformist meetings in the Northchurch area as far back as the 17th century.
 At that time it was illegal for more than five people to meet together for worship outside of the Church of England’s traditions.
 It is recorded that on 24 September 1665 about twenty "malefactors and disturbers of the peace" were found worshipping in Northchurch "under pretence of exercising religion in a manner other than is allowed by the liturgy or use of the Church of England" and were given the alternative of paying a five pound fine or going to prison for three months!
-These earliest named local non-conformist worshippers met in the house of John Puddefat a tanner and his wife Mary, the other Northchurch dissenters being James Royse a carpenter, William Leigh a labourer and Jane Messenger described as spinster.
+These earliest named local non-conformist worshippers met in the house of John Puddevatt a tanner and his wife Mary, the other Northchurch dissenters being James Royse a carpenter, William Leigh a labourer and Jane Messenger described as spinster.
 In addition there were worshippers from Aylesbury, Tring, Ringshall, Ivinghoe, Westop (Bucks) and Redbourne in this group of early believers.
 These first-known dissidents in Northchurch were Quakers.

 In 1696 a house in Northchurch was apparently licensed for Anabaptist worship and in 1729 and 1730 two further houses in Northchurch are known to have been licensed for Baptist worship, the earlier one called Durance and the next in Dudswell.
 Baptist worship, though subject to controls, was becoming more acceptable.